adematti/comet-emu/docs/source/examples.rst

 array all specified multipoles will be computed for those scales, if given as a list, the length must match the number of specified multipoles (ell) and the f irst entry of the list is evaluated for the first multipole etc.

 2. A parameter dictionary, specifying shape + RSD parameters, as well as bias parameters.

-3. The multipole number, i.e. ell = 0, 2, 4, or a list of multipole numbers
+3. The multipole number, i.e. ell = 0, 2, 4, or a list of multipole numbers.

 ::